Scott Rush: Sentencing and appeal

 During his final plea to judges, Rush said:

 On 13 February 2006 Rush was sentenced to life imprisonment by the Denpasar District Court.
 Family friend Neil Urquhart was quoted in response to the life sentence imposed on Rush:

 On appeal on 6 September 2006, the Bali High Court imposed the death penalty in what many considered a surprising outcome for Rush.

-On 10 May 2011, a judicial review of Rush's sentence via appeal to the Indonesian Supreme Court resulted in a reduction of his sentence to life imprisonment.
+On 10 May 2011 a judicial review of Rush's sentence via appeal to the Indonesian Supreme Court resulted in a reduction of his sentence to life imprisonment.
 Since then he has continued to serve his sentence in an Indonesian prison.

 Prison life

-Serving his imprisonment in Indonesia, Rush receives A$125 per month under a prisoner loan scheme from the Australian Federal Government.
+While serving his imprisonment in Indonesia, Rush received $125 per month under a prisoner loan scheme from the Australian Federal Government.
 On 7 May 2010, Rush was circumcised in the musholla of Kerobokan prison by an unauthorised visitor, without the prior knowledge or consent of the prison's doctors, in Rush's alleged effort to convert to Islam.
 Rush has since maintained that he is a Christian and that he underwent the circumcision for "health reasons," despite the prison being equipped for such surgery.
 Media reports claimed Rush's actions were symptoms of death row phenomenon.

-In May 2011, there were media reports that Rush planned to marry his American girlfriend, Karen Hermiz.
+In May 2011 there were media reports that Rush planned to marry his American girlfriend, Karen Hermiz.
 In mid 2014, he planned to marry a London banker who he met briefly before his arrest, Nikki Butler.

-After initially serving time in the Kerobokan Prison, in 2014 Rush was transferred, at his request, to a prison in Karangasem, East Bali, in order to improve himself.
+After initially serving time in the Kerobokan Prison, in 2014 Rush was transferred, at his request, to a prison in Karangasem, East Bali, to improve himself.

+On 15 December 2024, after an agreement was made between the Indonesian government and the Australian government to arrange the repatriation of the remainder of the Bali Nine, Rush returned to Australia to live freely.